blessinvarkey/musings/README.md

 # Musings

 Hi.
 Thank you for visiting my blog.
 Most of these pages are alive, so I keep updating them if I find any new information.
 I'm currently exploring implementing Lean UX with Scrum.
-You can jump directly to [All things Scrum](https://github.com/blessinvarkey/musings#blog-all-things-scrum) to check my latest updates.
+You can jump directly to [All things Scrum](https://github.com/blessinvarkey/musings#blog-all-things-scrum) to check my latest blogs/updates.

 | S. No. | Contents | Tags |
 | ------------- | ------------- |------------- |